Skip to Content

 1. Do wash your hand knit socks in cool water.

-Whether you are hand washing or machine washing, use cool water on your socks.
+Whether you are hand washing or machine washing, use cold water or lukewarm water (at the warmest) to wash socks.
 That will help keep colors from running and will avoid putting unnecessary stress on the fibers.
 Using very hot water can help break down natural fibers faster.

-Cleaning socks doesn’t require a ton of heat.
-Depending on what’s on your socks, heat could actually cause permanent staining.
+You can also skip the hot water because cleaning socks doesn’t require a ton of heat.
+Depending on what’s on your socks, heat could actually cause permanent staining, and washing your socks in hot water could also help cause felting (more on that in a minute).

 This means you have two washing options, generally.
 The first is to hand wash them.
-The second is to send your knit socks through the washing machine in a delicate bag and use the gentle cycle.
+The second is to send your knit socks through the washing machine in a mesh bag and use the gentle cycle.

 3. Do drip dry your knit socks.